Eptura’s Q1 Workplace Index Report Released

 It makes sense to associate sleek workplace designs with Millennials and Gen Z employees.
 Younger generations grew up using smartphones; some haven’t held a hefty Blackberry or gaped at flip phones.
 They love clean lines, that minimalist bent with an eye toward fashion.
-And these generations want workplaces to match that look and feel.
+And these generations want workplaces to match that look and feel (Also read millennials in the workplace – what do millennials love).

 Take Millennial-founded startups Glossier and Sweetgreen.
 Their store designs match the aesthetics of their workplaces, which has prompted others to take inspiration from them when drawing up plans for new or upgraded offices.